 This was pretty self-explanatory, it was an item that they really expressed an interest in, something that they’d mentioned several times that we knew would really bring a smile to their face.
 One year our eldest sincerely wanted fuzzy dice for his car, sometimes it’s the simple things.

 For our oldest, as they get older their needs change considerably.
-Our kids are in college now, they’re figuring out life as young adults, they might need a gift card for groceries or a phone card.
+Our kids are in college now, they’re figuring out life as young adults, they might need a gift card for groceries or a Netflix subscription.
 They might need some household goods like towels or a set of dishes.

 Perhaps they need decent boots or shoes, a new jacket, or they might be like our youngest, who loves to wear suits and sharp dress shoes.
 Regardless, it should be something they’ll love!